FENECON Home 6, 10 & 15 assembly and operating instructions

 7 |

-Fuse for the Energy Meter (recommended) B6 3-pole |
+Fuse protection of the energy meter (recommended) B6 3-pole |

 In addition, the currently valid national regulations and the specifications of the relevant grid operator must be observed.
 (If an RCD is required by the grid operator, an RCD type A with a tripping current of 300 mA is recommended; at 30 mA, unwanted shutdowns may occur). |